Manel Fontdevila

-Manel Fontdevila i Subirana, who signs as Manel (born 1965 in Manresa), is a Spanish cartoonist, a regular contributor to the satirical magazine El Jueves, where he published the series Para ti, que eres joven, alongside Albert Monteys and La Parejita S.A. (the comical daily misadventures of a romantic couple), and also he does less commercial albums for Glénat.
+Manel Fontdevila i Subirana (born 1965 in Manresa), who signs as Manel, is a Spanish cartoonist, a regular contributor to the satirical magazine El Jueves, where he published the series Para ti, que eres joven, alongside Albert Monteys and La Parejita S.A. (the comical daily misadventures of a romantic couple), and also he does less commercial albums for Glénat.

 Biography

 Early works

 Manel began his career when he was 15, working with environmental organizations and neighborhood groups. and in 1982, at the local newspaper "Regió 7".

 In 1990, while studying Fine Arts in Barcelona, he published in the magazines El Víbora, Makoki, Cairo, Totem and Viñetas.

 In 1993, he began publishing in the journal Puta Mili his series Emilio/a.
 For Camaleón Ediciones he publishes five strips of the fanzine Mr. Brain presenta (1993–1997), with Pep Brocal and Padu the script of "¡Hola, terrícola" (1994) for Pep Brocal and the surreal "Testimonio" (1996), scripted by Marcel.